 Provided the term of the lease is seven years or less, it does not need to be registered at the Land Registry.

-If you are letting an entire office building to a single tenant, look at Office lease agreement.
+If you are letting an entire office building to a single tenant, look at our lease for offices.

-If your building is one of several you own on the same estate, look at Business lease: unit on industrial estate.
+If the property is one of several buildings on an estate you own, look at our lease for a unit on an estate.
 This includes service charge recovery provisions.

 - provisions for sub-letting